Challenge to Lassie: Reception

 According to MGM records the film earned $850,000 in the US and Canada and $330,000 overseas resulting in a loss to the studio of $156,000.

-Availability
+Home media

-Challenge to Lassie was released to VHS on July 15, 1997 as part of the Lassie Collection series.
+Challenge to Lassie was released to VHS on July 15, 1997, as part of the Lassie Collection series.
 It featured Geraldine Brooks on the cover with Lassie and was in a clamshell case.
-A second VHS version was released on September 1, 1998 featuring Donald Crisp and Lassie on the cover and in a standard slipcover case.
-Both versions are now out of print and no DVD version has been released, however it airs periodically on Turner Classic Movies.
+A second VHS version was released on September 1, 1998, featuring Donald Crisp and Lassie on the cover and in a standard slipcover case.